 Travel Route: Chitina – McCarthy – Kennecott Glacier – Kennecott Copper Mill

 The RV rental company prohibited me from driving to McCarthy because of the road conditions but “where there is a will, there is away.”
-I found that a small outfitter offers 30-minute flights to McCarthy, which is at the heart of Wrangell-St. Elias National Park.
+I found that a small outfitter offers 30-minute flights to McCarthy, which is at Wrangell-St’s heart.
+Elias National Park.
 It has been a long time since I flew on this kind of airplane, so my excitement was very high.
-The most significant discovery on this experience was Aerial Photography; the photos are like a magical abstract painting.
+The most significant discovery of this experience was Aerial Photography; the photos are like a magical abstract painting.
 I am hooked!

 A Glacier is a River of Ice

 I learned something about glaciers, each winter, more snow is dropped in the mountains than can be melted in the short summer.
 When the next winter’s storms arrive, some of the last winter’s snow remains, and more snow accumulates each year.
 The older buried snow is gradually compressed until it becomes solid ice.
 And, the whole mass of ice and snow begins to move downhill under its own weight.
 Therefore, a glacier is a river of ice.